codsen/codsen.com/src/os/lerna-link-dep.md

 ## Supports CLI's

-If your package ("b" from example above) is a CLI, symlinks will be put one level deeper, instead of within `node_modules`, for each entry in `bin` from package.json, a symlink will be created in `node_modules/.bin/`, pointing not to the root of the package "b" but straight to the file that `bin` entry in package.json was pointing to.
+If your package ("b" from the example above) is a CLI, symlinks will be put one level deeper, instead of within `node_modules`, for each entry in `bin` from package.json, a symlink will be created in `node_modules/.bin/`, pointing not to the root of the package "b" but straight to the file that `bin` entry in package.json was pointing to.

 For example, [`lerna-clean-changelogs-cli`](/os/lerna-clean-changelogs-cli/) of ours has the following `bin` entry in its `package.json`: